roseengineering/rffdtd/README.md

 )
 ```

-To load s-parameters from a text file in the touchstone format or from a .npz file; or to write s-parameters to a text file using touchstone format or a .npz file, use:
+To load s-parameters from a text file in the touchstone format or from a .npz file, or to write s-parameters to a text file using touchstone format or a .npz file, use:

 ```python